What is Digital Health?

 Benefits

-• Faster and more accessible: Patients can get advice without leaving home.
-Routine tasks can be automated.
+• Faster and Easier Healthcare: Patients can get advice without leaving home.

 • More Information: Apps and wearables help people understand their health.